+The training is a blast!
 Peer Support Specialist Training is for individuals who would like to become certified to work as CPSSs in the behavioral health workforce.
-Idaho's training is 40 hours in length and is facilitated by certified peer support specialists who have their own mental health recovery journey.
-The training follows a written manual that is provided to trainees and involves group discussion, practicing peer support in pairs, and plenty of time for questions.
-The Idaho Peer Support Specialist Training is specifically designed for individuals who have lived experience with mental illness and a recovery process, strength in their recovery, self-care routines, a strong support network, and genuine desire to work in this field.
+Idaho's training is 40 hours in length and is facilitated by certified peer support specialists who are in recovery.
+It involves group discussion, practicing peer support in pairs, reading aloud, and plenty of time for questions.
+The Idaho Peer Support Specialist Training is specifically designed for individuals who have lived experience with mental illness and a recovery process, are very well grounded in their recovery, practice self-care regularly, and have a genuine desire to work in this field.
 The training teaches skills and content universal to peer support and provides an understanding of the resources and systems unique to Idaho.
 Each training group has a maximum of 24 trainees and the training curriculum covers topics such as:

 - Stages in the Recovery Process

-- Peer Support Roles & Responsibilities
+- The Role of Peer Support in Recovery

-- Principles of Relationship Building
+- Relationship Building

-- Sharing Lived Experience Effectively
+- Using Your Recovery Experience as a Recovery Tool

-- Trauma Informed Peer Support
+- Trauma Informed Care

 - Problem Solving

 - Ethics and Boundaries

 - Effective Communication

 - Setting Recovery Goals

-- Hope, Strengths, & Empowerment
+- Igniting the Spark of Hope

-- Recovery Oriented Approaches
+- Combating Negative Self Talk

 - Self-Advocacy